 The Observation deck is a lovely place to see stunning views of the Swan River and Perth City.

-Free or Cheap Things to do in Perth City
+Cheap Things to do in Perth City

 1. Swan River (Derbarl Yerrigan)